AFFORDABLE CONNECTIVITY PROGRAM

 Income Eligibility

-• 200% of the federal poverty guidelines
+• 200% or less of the federal poverty guidelines

 Participation in one of the following government assistance programs: